 Alternatively, you could get something that has equally solid app support for all OS platforms.
 The CX Plus True Wireless works well for iPhones, because it has the AAC codec and shares the same app no matter your phone.
-You could also grab the Jabra Elite 7 Active and get virtually the same battery life, AAC for your iPhone, more control over ANC, as well as an app that works for iOS or Android, a better IP57 rating, and a good default sound.
+You could also grab the Jabra Elite 7 Active ($99.99 at Amazon) and get virtually the same battery life, AAC for your iPhone, more control over ANC, as well as an app that works for iOS or Android, a better IP57 rating, and a good default sound.
 If you get a good fit, it can easily accompany your workout.

 Frequently asked questions about the Google Pixel Buds Pro

 We recommend choosing your phone before choosing your wireless earbuds.
 At the risk of stating the obvious, if you go with the Samsung phone, get the Galaxy Buds 2 Pro.
 With this, you’ll get Samsung exclusives like the ability to use the Samsung Scalable Codec and Wireless PowerShare.